top of page

 A Level

-GCSE Grade 5 or above in Maths, English and Biology with an average points score of 5 or above.
+GCSE English, Maths and Biology at Grade 5 or above with an interest in current affairs and an average points score of 5 or above.

 This course is assessed by exams.